ChewangGyalpuBhutia/SkycladVentures/readme.md

 - **Data Overview:** Get statistics, column info, and sample data.
 - **Download Results:** Export query results as CSV.
 - **Visualization:** Visualize your data interactively (via Streamlit).

+## Sample Data & Test Queries

+A sample dataset is provided as `dataset.csv` in the project root.
+Example queries for testing are available in `queries.txt`.

 ## Getting Started